JJ/granada-off/text/geekery.md

 and you can still buy the exhibition catalog in the gift shop.
 And his ashes were eventually buried in the
-[vault of illustrious Granadians](https://www.flickr.com/photos/landahlauts/5553336175), inaugurated in 2012 with his burial.
-Nothing is known about what happened to his collection of 2500 skulls, which he used in an early attempt at big data collection.
+[vault of illustrious Granadians](https://www.flickr.com/photos/landahlauts/5553336175), inaugurated in 2012 with him, actually.
+Nothing is known about what happened to his collection of 2500 skulls from all corners of Spain, which he used in an early attempt at big data acquisition.
 It will probably be gathering dust in the basement of some college.
+Or sold in pieces in eBay.

-You can ride the bus from the cemetery to the city, or just walk downhill, proceeding to the popularly named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
+Once you check out the vault, you can ride the bus from the cemetery to the city, or just walk downhill, proceeding to the popularly named "Rotonda del Helicóptero", or "Helicopter roundabout", which you cannot miss since there is a helicopter there, set up on a rotating axis that makes it look this and that way, depending on wind and ground vibration.
 It is placed on the way to the [Armilla air base, wing 78 of the Spanish Air Force](http://www.ejercitodelaire.mde.es/ea/pag?idDoc=D7BBF2E4EBCB7EE6C12570DD00429F4B&idRef=1C4723CC4E4142DCC125745900266B6D), precisely the wing that flew it until not so long ago, well into this millenium.
 This is mainly a training wing but also houses the [patrulla ASPA](http://patrullaaspa.defensa.gob.es/es/index.html), a helicopter aerobatics team that features the new Eurocopter, one of just half a dozen in the world.
 However, there are only a few scheduled acts if you want to watch them.

 >I remember to spend the time of boring classes during the 80s